luiz-linkezio/Tarefas-Deteccao_de_Intrusao/README(English).md

 - White Box Adversarial Attacks
 - Black Box Adversarial Attacks
 - Autoencoder
+- GAN

 ## File Organization
 In the `Dados` directory, there are data used by some tasks.
 Some tasks are without data because they are too large to include in this repository.

-In the `Tarefas` directory, there are several folders with their respective tasks.
-Inside each folder, there is the task code in [Jupyter Notebook](https://jupyter.org).
+In the `Tarefas` directory, there are several folders named after their respective lesson/workshop.
+Within each of these folders, there is a subfolder for each task of the lesson/workshop in [Jupyter Notebook](https://jupyter.org).

 ## Links: